jkillingsworth/jkillingsworth.com/_posts/2020-12-31-finding-the-roots-with-newtons-method.md

     \end{document}
 {% endlatex %}

-The multivariate form of Newton's method works in very much the same way as the univariate form.
-The main difference is, the initial guess and the revised estimate are vectors instead of scalar values.
+The multivariate form of Newton's method works in very much the same way as the univariate form of the method.
+The main difference is that the initial guess and the revised estimate are vectors instead of scalar values.
 Here is the formula:

 {% latex 1 fig-05 %}
     \begin{document}